 by Jason Wasserman MD PhD FRCPC

 An intraductal papilloma is a non-cancerous type of breast tumour.
-It is called “intraductal” because it is found inside (“intra”) a small hollow structure called a duct.
+It is called “intraductal” because it is found inside (“intra”) a small open space called a duct.
 The purpose of a duct is to provide a path for milk to flow from the glands deep inside the breast to the nipple.